 Linked website means any website to which there is a hypertext link from an advertisement.

-Order form means the written acceptance by the publisher of the advertisement which may include costs.
+Booking form means the written acceptance by the publisher of the advertisement which may include costs.

 Rate card means the rate card applicable to the advertisement in effect at the time of order which may include, among other things costs, technical specifications, artwork, copy specifications, copy and cancellation deadlines and additional terms.